 What does cold email mean?

 Cold emailing is the practice of sending personalized emails to people without a prior connection in order to build relationships and pitch products or services.
 It is a common tool used in sales outreach and SEO by many companies.
+Cold emails are typically sent using dedicated email sending domains - to ensure the safety of a companies main domain,

 Is cold emailing illegal?